lucaswadedavis/notes/README.md

     - A good way to objectively look at UX
 - Scheduling
     - Priority Inversion and the mars rover (priority inheritance is the solution)
+    - Thrashing and meta tasks and the value of Wednesdays
     - Mail and Slack and responsiveness vs throughput in high-context-switching environments and why people work from home.
 - Bayes Theorem